 Mrs. Sachs has worked with individuals, couples, children, and families in hospital, university, and private practice settings.
 She has been on the counseling staff at Shady Grove Fertility since 1991, and her special interests include counseling patients undergoing IVF, treatment for secondary infertility, as well as those using donor gametes.
-She recently co-authored, with Carol Toll, LCSW-C, the chapter ‘Counseling recipients of anonymous donor gametes’ in Fertility Counseling: Clinical Guide and Case Studies, edited by Sharon Covington, and has also published research on the demographics of anonymous egg donors.
-Mrs. Sachs sees patients in the Rockville and Waldorf offices.
+She recently co-authored, with Carol Toll, LCSW-C, the chapter ‘Counseling recipients of anonymous donor gametes’ in Fertility Counseling: Clinical Guide and Case Studies, edited by Sharon Covington, and has also published research on the demographics of unidentified egg donors.
+Mrs. Sachs sees patients in the Rockville office.

 Mrs. Eule has extensive experience as a licensed and board certified Clinical Social Worker in Maryland and Washington D.C.
 She’s worked with individuals, couples, families, and groups in many settings including HMOs, agencies and private practice.
 She has a special interest in assessment, issues related to grief and loss, infertility counseling, postpartum depression, and adoption.
 Mrs. Eule sees patients in the Rockville and Frederick offices, as well as her office in Bethesda.